Django’s Lost ‘Mass’ Composition ~

-Django composing the Organ Mass using a clarinettist musician transcribing from his Guitar performance. the same pedal organ perhaps for impromptu rehearsal is in the background.
+Django composing the Organ Mass using a Clarinettist Musician transcribing from his Guitar performance.
+The same Pump Organ perhaps for impromptu rehearsal is in the background.

 On the basis of texts by the French Poet Jean Cocteau,